 "Don't be afraid to simplify"

 Why must researchers communicate what they are doing, isn't publishing articles in scientific journals enough?
+And social media – are they really relevant to a researcher?
 Asking Wouter van der Wijngaart, successful research is the one that reaches out.
 His advice is: "Don't be afraid to simplify".

 Lack of time.
 This is the most common excuse from researchers for not communicating with the public.
 Since communication isn't an academic merit, this has low priority.
 But many are clueless about how to reach out with their results.